 This weekends Premier League action starts with a lunch-time kick-off on Saturday as Tottenham Hotspur welcome Arsenal to Wembley.
-Not only is this the first Premier League match of the weekend, it is the biggest.
+Not only is this the first Premier League match of the weekend, but it is also the biggest.

 The North London derby has a great history, with the teams first meeting each other in 1887.